Russell-Waterhouse/blog/content/post/haskell_types.md

   price :: Double
 }
 ```
-Here a book can have an id, title, author, isbn, and a price.
+Here a book can have an id, title, author, ISBN, and a price.
 Of course this is
 a massively simplified example, and I've used a Double to represent currency,
 which should never be done in the real world.
 Nonetheless, this example gets
 the point across.